MFarhan-1000/Project-00/README.md

-    we can also use (git push -u origin main) after that we dont have to type origin main every time we save it or edit it
+    we can also use (git push -u origin main) after that we dont have to type origin main every time we save it or edit it.